IntelLabs/coach/rl_coach/presets/README.md

 )
 ```

 Most presets in Coach are much more explicit than this.
-The motivation behind this is to bbe as transparent as
+The motivation behind this is to be as transparent as
-possible on all the changes needed relative to the basic parameters defined in the algorithm paper.
+possible regarding all the changes needed relative to the basic parameters defined in the algorithm paper.